Jurisdiction Pricing Zones

 Onboarding vs Post-Onboarding

-The carveout signing experience differs between the initial onboarding flow and case creation.
+The zone signing experience differs between the initial onboarding flow and case creation.

 During Onboarding